cruzgerman216/USA_COVID19_TRACKER_CLI/README.md

 ## Description

 The USA COVID-19 Tracker allows the user to see interesting facts about state wide covid-19 statistics.
 User will have a chance to see confirmed case and death toll comparisons between states.
+To execute the tracker, enter 'bin/tracker'.

 # USACOVID19TRACKERCLI